BGWH/bgwh.github.io/pages/pages-root-folder/index.md

 Very welcome on my personal website.
 In my role as a Product Marketing Manager for UWB and IoT at <a href="https://www.nxp.com/">NXP Semiconductors</a>, I contribute to a widespread adoption of the Ultra-wideband (UWB) technology in the Internet-of-Things (IoT) by defining the strategy, new use cases and business models to enhance the UWB ecosystem around the vehicle and mobile phone.
 We aim to make UWB an integral technology of the IoT and a digitalized world.

 Before joining NXP, I have finished in 2020 my PhD studies in the Networked Embedded Systems Group of the <a href="https://www.iti.tugraz.at">Institute of Technical Informatics</a> at Graz University of Technology (TU Graz) under the supervision of <a href="https://www.tugraz.at/institute/iti/institut/team/prof-kay-roemer/"> Kay Römer</a>. <!--Recently I was a visiting researcher in the <a href="https://lab11.eecs.berkeley.edu/index.html">Lab11</a> Embedded Systems Research Group at UC Berkeley working with <a href="https://people.eecs.berkeley.edu/~prabal/"> Prabal Dutta </a>--> I was a member of the TU Graz Excellence Project <a href="https://www.tugraz.at/projekte/dependablethings/home/"> "Dependable Internet of Things" </a>.
+The title of my <a href="../pubs/PhD_thesis_Grosswindhager.pdf" target="_blank"> PhD thesis </a> is "Robust, Efficient, and Scalable UWB-based Positioning using Multipath and Quasi-simultaneous Transmissions".
 During my PhD I was also a visiting researcher in the Embedded Systems Research Group at UC Berkeley.
 I received the B.Sc. and Dipl.-Ing. degrees in Electrical Engineering from TU Graz in 2012 and 2014, respectively.

 My research aimed to provide wireless, constrained, and embedded devices with highly-precise and reliable information about their location and surrounding environment at minimal system complexity, size, and costs.